Ritika91158/Ritika91158/README.md

 ### 🎵 Fun Fact

-> I design user interfaces in the browser while vibing to lofi playlists ☕🎧
+> I debug faster with chai ☕ and lo-fi beats 🎧 in the background.

 ---